Esri/OptimizeRasters/README.md

 * Configurable using included editable XML files
 * Open source code, implemented in Python using GDAL to handle a variety of raster formats

-## What's New in OptimizeRasters 2.0.1
+## What's New in OptimizeRasters 2.0.2
-* Boto3 support
-* Google Cloud Storage support
+* Cloud-Optimized GeoTIFF (COG) support
-* IAM Role support
+* google-cloud-storage support
-* Updated to use GDAL 2.1 without the Kakadu driver (equivalent to ArcGIS 10.5.1 GDAL DLLs)
-* New -mode added to generate an orjob file without processing it
-* Updated storage location for Azure credential file
+* AWS Lambda implementation
+* Embed raster proxies in mosaic datasets by generating them as a table
+* Expanded documentation
 * Additional minor fixes and performance enhancements

 ## Instructions